yt-project/unyt/paper/paper.md

 codebase.
 In general, smaller codebases with higher test coverage have fewer defects [@Lipow1982; @Koru2007; @Gopinath2014].
-This comparison is somewhat unfair in favor of `unyt` in that `astropy.units` only depends on NumPy and `Pint` has no dependencies, while `unyt` depends on both `sympy` and NumPy.
-Much of the reduction in the size of the `unyt` library can be attributed to offloading the handling of algebra to `sympy` rather than needing to implement the algebra of unit symbols directly in `unyt`.
-For potential users who are wary of adding `sympy` as a dependency, that might argue in favor of using `Pint` in favor of `unyt`.
+This comparison is somewhat unfair in favor of `unyt` in that `astropy.units` only depends on NumPy and `Pint` has no dependencies, while `unyt` depends on both `SymPy` and NumPy.
+Much of the reduction in the size of the `unyt` library can be attributed to offloading the handling of algebra to `SymPy` rather than needing to implement the algebra of unit symbols directly in `unyt`.
+For potential users who are wary of adding `SymPy` as a dependency, that might argue in favor of using `Pint` in favor of `unyt`.

 ![A benchmark comparing the time to apply units to lists and NumPy `ndarray`